Perry Buckman AIF®, CRPC® - Partner, President, Nicole Corning CFP®, AIF®, CRPC®

-The plan fees and expenses will be benchmarked and reviewed on a semi-annual basis to ensure they are competitive within the industry, relative to the plan size.
+The plan fees and expenses will be benchmarked and reviewed during scheduled intervals to help ensure they are competitive within the industry, relative to the plan size.
 We believe in complete fee transparency at the plan sponsor and participant levels and believe the value of those fees need to be apparent to the trustees.

 Retirement plans are as diverse as the companies they serve.
 We will review your current plan to help determine if your specific needs and objectives are being met through the current design or if other options are available.

 An important responsibility of the plan is to offer a portfolio of investment options that cover the major asset classes, styles and categories.
 Many times investment managers, style, risk, and expenses change over time, which can result in warning signs within the portfolio.
 Our process utilizes analytical and reporting software for the management of investment decisions, which includes the fi360 Fiduciary Score (R), Asset Allocation Optimizer, and Investment Analyzer from a neutral third party.
-We share our findings and offer recommendations with the trustees of the plan on a regular basis.
+We share our findings and offer recommendations with the trustees of the plan.

 Has your company outgrown your plan provider?
 It is important for the trustee(s) to periodically compare the current plan provider with other providers.
 We will provide a plan vendor comparison to help ensure you have a suitable plan in place for you and your participants.